Floorp-Projects/Floorp/services/healthreport/docs/dataformat.rst

     language.
 Each language entry will be an object containing a "total" member along with individual counts for each language translated to.

+Other properties:

+detectLanguageEnabled
+    Whether automatic language detection is enabled.
+This is an integer, 0 or 1. showTranslationUI
+    Whether the translation feature UI will be shown.
+This is an integer, 0 or 1.

 Example
 ^^^^^^^